mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 #### On affordances

-AT's relationship with affordances are explored here

 <!-- [@ba_erentsen_activity_2002] -->

-In my analysi of
+Affordance theory and associated research in the context of designing for created learner experiences provides concept useful for this study.

+There is a link between double stimulation and affordances [@romero_analysing_2022]

+A good summary of affordances related to HCI is here [@galliers_affordance_2017]

 Other researchers have found the the scope and focus of affordances important to clarify [@wolff-piggott_activity_2016-1].

-Focus particularly in terms of who the affordance is for.
+They focus particularly in terms of who the affordance is for.

 Affordances have been misused, assigned magical properties, including agency of themselves [SUPPORT].